Archive for June, 2007

 Compare this to Halo 3 which screenshots look like they’re from “Futuristic Outdoors and Ammo”.
 Outdoor scenes with alien structures set against pine trees creates much-needed contrast and a visual feast for your eyes.
 And the gluttony doesn’t stop there — enemies, weapons, pretty much everything enjoys the same treatment and loving care.
 Even arctic scenes break mold from the usual with generous use of purple and pink.

 But that dazzle doesn’t save Halo 3 from its lackluster gameplay.
 The lack of innovation isn’t surprising, since currently Halo is a license to print money.
-And with Resistance being equally flat, in the end, there’s only one who can save Christmas for all — Valve.
+And with Resistance being equally flat, there’s only one who can save Christmas for all — Valve.